 Provide healthy food and drinks across all our serviced sites globally.
 We have encouraged our employees to eat more plant-based food according to the science-based approach from WRI (World Resources Institute).
-This has included putting plant-based items at the front of the restaurant counters as well as on the menu itself in Lund in Sweden and Monte Mor in Brazil.
-3 From where and when the users can see the menu (virtually and physically) to their dining experience to their departure (to the coffee or take home some food).
-Our service team, both customer facing and behind in the kitchen also need training to provide better service and food, especially we are introducing more sustainable food offers.
+This has included putting plant-based items at the front of the restaurant counters as well as on the menu itself in Lund in Sweden and Monte Mor in Brazil. better service and food, especially we are introducing more sustainable food offers. ground, both by weight and by the number of locations.
+Pakistan's kitchen garden provided over a tonne of fresh vegetables since the launch of the initiative, last autumn.
 Grow more food onsite.
-In 2022 we have increased our initiatives to grow and harvest vegetables on our factories' ground, both by weight and by the number of locations.
-Pakistan's kitchen garden provided over a tonne of fresh vegetables since the launch of the initiative, last autumn.
-Reduction of food waste